NYFW '17 Wrap Up: Best Bits

 Another New York Fashion Week is all wrapped up.
 I spent the week gawking at clothes via Instagram stories, and conjuring up imaginary outfits I’d wear to sit front row… when in reality I’m halfway across the world, in my pyjamas, sitting on my couch.

-Nonetheless, fashion week offered myself, and presumably others - some good old escapism into a world of frenzied glamour, and after-parties’; DJ’d by rich kids who have won the genetic lottery.
+Nonetheless, fashion week offered all of us some good old indulgent escapism, into a world of frenzied glamour, and after-parties, DJ’d by rich kids who have won the genetic lottery.

-In fact, children famous by birthright dominated the runways and the front row this season, with OG supermodel Cindy Crawford’s children, Kaia and Presley Gerber and the likes of the Hadid sisters frequenting the runways.
+In fact, children famous by birthright dominated the runways and the front row this season.
+OG supermodel Cindy Crawford’s children, Kaia and Presley Gerber and the likes of the Hadid sisters frequented the runways.
 These kids, whether you’re into it or not, are forming the next generation of fashion’s ‘it’ crowd.

 With an abundance of famous faces, old or new, many brands used their time in the spotlight this year as a chance to push the boundaries, both in their designs, and the concepts of their runways.